 - Salmon wrap.
 Place canned Alaskan boneless skinless salmon on a whole grain wrap.
 Add chopped avocado, tomatoes, greens and plain yogurt.
 Wrap tightly, cut in half and serve.

 “Research is supporting lower calorie plans with intermittent fasting and high fat for seniors,” says Karr, as this approach helps support brain function and reduce inflammation.
+Here are some simple dinner ideas for seniors.

 Most dinner menus will call for sautéing vegetables or a protein in a healthy fat such as olive oil, and Karr advises to stay away from canola oil, which has been linked to decreased cognitive function in animal studies.
 In addition to extra virgin olive oil, she suggests integrating avocado oil into your cooking.